iosgliath/DTSVM_IDS/README.md

   - gen = number of generations
   - stop = useless for now but there to stop GA at fitness plateau
   - pop = number of chromosomes
-  - sel = selection ration at each generation
+  - sel = chromosome selection ration at each generation (for breeding)
-  - α = allele selection ratio for mutation
+  - α = allele selection ratio (for mutation)
-  - γ = mutation strengh ratio
+  - γ = mutation strengh

          tree = buildTree(samples, 30, 10, 10, 0.4, 0.2, 0.25)